jsreport/docs/docs/pptx.md

 Supported attributes:
 - backgroundColor
 - textColor

+Additionally, the helper supports specifying a `target` attribute, the possible values are: `text`, `paragraph`, `shape`, `cell`, `row`.
+This value allows customizing the level where the styles (`textColor`, `backgroundColor`) are going to be applied.
+By default if not specified, the styles are applied to the text directly.

 <!-- When playground has updated pptx we should add pptxStyle example -->
 <!-- [Example - Style](https://playground.jsreport.net/w/admin/Mc2Pdcyo) -->